AYURVEDA IN ACTION ONLINE!

-Our unique blended programme is for anyone interested in the basic principles and power of Ayurveda and its application in today’s world.
-The programme combines the very best elements of online training including videos, webinars and pre-recorded lectures that you can watch again and again culminating with a full live training weekend to bring all the elements of the training together and gain more understanding of the skills that underpin yoga practice with an ayurvedic approach.
+Our unique online programme is for anyone interested in the basic principles and power of Ayurveda and its application in today’s world.
+The programme combines the very best elements of online training including videos, webinars and pre-recorded lectures that you can watch again and again.

 Our course will offer insight into your life by making holistic connections between how you live and how you feel.
 There will be ample opportunity to introduce changes that generate good health by bringing to light the daily routines, thought patterns and activities that are working for you but more importantly, those that no longer serve you.
 We will teach you effective time-tested techniques that will make you see yourself in a whole new way.